Kenil1311/Clinic/replit.md

 ✓ Updated navbar structure on all 40+ pages including feature pages, solution pages, and specialty pages to ensure complete consistency (July 18, 2025)
 ✓ Updated "Book a Demo" button styling to use red text and red border consistently across all pages and sections (July 18, 2025)
-✓ Modified CTA section button styling to maintain red theme instead of white for better brand consistency (July 18, 2025)
+✓ Modified CTA section button styling to maintain red theme instead of white for better brand consistency (July 18, 2025) ✓ Fixed hero section button alignment to display from left side on desktop view instead of center alignment (July 18, 2025) ✓ Added desktop-specific CSS override to ensure buttons are left-aligned on screens wider than 768px (July 18, 2025)